Robust subgroup discovery: Introduction

-Even though SD appeals to several domains, top-$k$ mining traditionally suffers from three main issues that make it impractical for many applications: $1)$ poor efficiency of exhaustive search for more relevant quality measures \citep{van2012diverse,bosc2018anytime}; $2)$ \emph{redundancy} of mined subgroups, i.e., the fact that subsets with the highest deviation according to a certain \emph{local} quality measure tend to cover the same region of the dataset with slight variations in their description of the subset \citep{van2012diverse}; $3)$ lack of generalisation or statistical robustness of mined subgroups \citep{van2016expect}.
-In this work, we focus on the last two issues together: lowering \emph{redundancy} by finding small lists of subgroups that describe the differences in the data well; and obtaining \emph{statistically robust} subgroups.
-First, we define the problem of robust subgroup discovery in its generality using the MDL principle.
-Second, as optimally solving the problem is unfeasible, we focus solely on subgroup lists (not sets) and propose a greedy algorithm that finds good subgroup lists using a \emph{local} objective.
-Moreover, we show that this MDL-based greedy gain is equivalent to maximising Bayesian one-sample proportions, multinomial or t-test between each subgroup's distribution and the dataset marginal distribution, for binary, nominal or numeric data, respectively, plus a penalty for multiple hypothesis testing.
-Also, note that subgroup lists with only one subgroup are equivalent to \emph{top-$1$} mining, thus all the statistical properties developed also work for top-$k$ subgroup discovery.\\
+In this work, we focus on the last two issues together: reducing \emph{redundancy} by finding small lists of subgroups that describe the differences in the data well; and obtaining \emph{statistically robust} subgroups.
+First, we define the problem of robust subgroup discovery in its full generality using the minimum description length (MDL) principle.
+Second, as optimally solving the problem is unfeasible, we focus solely on subgroup lists (not sets) and propose a greedy algorithm that finds good subgroup lists using a \emph{local} objective for binary, nominal, or numeric target variables.
+Moreover, we show that this MDL-based greedy gain is equivalent to maximising the Bayes factor between each subgroup's distribution and the dataset marginal distribution plus a penalty for multiple hypothesis testing.
+Since subgroup lists with only one subgroup are equivalent to \emph{top-$1$} mining, all statistical properties developed here can be directly applied to top-$k$ subgroup discovery.
+For a formal definition of the \emph{Robust Subgroup Discovery} problem and our approximation, please refer to Section~\ref{sec:sec_problem_statement}.

+Note that we restrict our focus to finding \emph{subgroup lists} with \emph{the MDL principle} because 1) subgroup lists are one of the core subgroup set models and one of the first that was proposed \citep{lavravc2004subgroup}; 2) they allow for an optimal formulation based on the MDL principle due to their property of unambiguously partitioning the data into non-overlapping parts; 3) the subgroups can be interpreted sequentially, i.e., from most to least relevant discovered subgroup; and 4) the MDL principle is a statistical criterion for model selection that requires the fewest assumptions possible about the model class, data, and (data) generation process.\\

-In recent years both issues have been partially addressed, mostly independent of each other; we next briefly discuss recent advances and limitations.
-For an in-depth analysis of related work please refer to Section~\ref{sec:related_work}.
+In recent years both \emph{redundancy} and \emph{statistical robustness} issues have been partially addressed, mostly independent of each other.
+We next briefly discuss recent advances and limitations and refer the reader to Section~\ref{sec:related_work} for an in-depth analysis of related work.